RespiraWorks/Ventilator/2_Research_&_Development/Project-Pinch_Valve/README.md

 Rotor Assembly                     |  Base Assembly           |
 :---------------------------------:|:-------------------------:
 ![Assembled](pinch-assembling1.jpg)|  ![Assembled](pinch-assembling2.jpg)
-3mm hex and 2.5mm hex driver are required for assembling rotor (see photo above).|  2mm hex driver is required for attaching base (see photo above).\
+3mm hex and 2.5mm hex driver are required for assembling rotor.|  2mm hex driver is required for attaching base.

 Assembled it should look something like this: